skrey/yellow-extensions/features/edit/README.md

 `EditLoginSessionTimeout` = validity of login in seconds
 `EditBruteForceProtection` = number of failed login attempts

+The following settings can be configured in file `system/settings/text.ini`:

+`EditLoginTitle` = welcome text on login page
+`EditMailFooter` = footer for email messages

 The following settings can be configured in file `system/settings/user.ini`:

 `Email` = email of the user